bitcoinfool/dca-across-assets/README.md

 # Comparing Dollar-Cost Averaging Strategies Across Different Assets

 Welcome to my second GitHub repostiory!
 This project provides scripts for fetching financial data of various assets from Yahoo Finance, performing data cleaning and transformation, and visualizing the results using the R programming language.
-The visualizations include both static and animated plots to compare the performance of different investment strategies like Dollar-Cost Averaging (DCA) across four asset classes: Bitcoin, S&P 500, Gold, and Oil.
+The visualizations include both static and animated plots to compare the performance of Dollar-Cost Averaging (DCA) strategoes across four asset classes: Bitcoin, S&P 500, Gold, and Oil.

 ## Features